Dynatrace/OneAgent-SDK-for-NodeJs/samples/README.md

 Execute the sample via `npm run customrequestattribute` or `node CustomRequestAttributes/CustomRequestAttributesSample.js` in folder samples.
 Check your Dynatrace environment for newly created services.

+## Metrics sample application

+This sample shows how to report metrics.

+Execute the sample via `npm run metrics` or `node Metrics/MetricsSample.js` in folder samples.
+Check your Dynatrace environment for newly reported metrics.